Winding HouseColdred, Kent View project details

-The flush casement windows were manufactured from FSC “chain of custody” Redwood WoodHeart®, providing exceptional durability, dimensional stability and thermal performance.
+The flush casement windows for Winding House were manufactured from FSC “chain of custody” Redwood WoodHeart®, providing exceptional durability, dimensional stability and thermal performance.
 The new windows had to replicate the style of the original Crittall windows, including the unusual sizes and shape of the openings whilst meeting current building regulations.

 The inward and outward opening external doors were manufactured from a combination of timber including Redwood WoodHeart® for the frames, Sapele for the cills and Red Grandis for the doors.
 By combining the timber in this way, we are able to achieve high performance and long life doorsets which require very little maintenance.
 All of the timber used to manufacture the doors was also FSC “chain of custody”, ensuring that it is sustainably sourced.

 All of the timber windows and doors achieved an excellent U-value of either 1.3W/m²K or 1.4W/m²K, meaning that the windows achieved an ‘A rating’ for energy efficiency.
 The windows and doors were supplied fully finished in jet black (RAL 9005) and were fitted with our standard range of matching door and window handles, also finished in black, to provide a traditional ergonomic design that suited the style of the property.